petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/documents-and-media.md

 ### Downloads

 The Downloads trend-line shows the total number of downloads per day (or hour, if Yesterday or Last 24 Hours are selected) over the selected time period.
+You can find more detailed information about this in [Asset Appears On](#asset-appears-on), at the bottom of the page.

 ### Previews

 Documents and Media files can be previewed.
 Even if not ultimately downloaded, previewing shows interaction with the file and is therefore an important metric.
 The previews trend line shows the total number of previews per day (or hour, if yesterday or last 24 hours are selected) for the selected time period.
+You can find more detailed information about this in [Asset Appears On](#asset-appears-on), at the bottom of the page.

 ### Comments